dmbarbour/wikilon/docs/AcidStateReplacement.md

  * Naive allocation strategy; limit 100MB.
 Fixable?
 * **TCache** (very promising)
  * STM transactions with external, abstract storage.
+ * DBRefs can reference other DBRefs (nice!)
  * Includes adapter to AWS.
 User programmable backends.
+ * Seems to integrate with local STM, too.
 * **TX** (needs work)
  * Lacks checkpointing.
  * Doesn't do anything to keep cold data on disk.
  * Nice interface.
 Might be adaptable.
 * existing databases and key-value stores
 * write my own if necessary

+Of these, **TCache** is by far the closest to what I need.